Xplore Dundee: History

 In February 1997, Tayside was sold to National Express and was subsequently rebranded Travel Dundee.
 The livery changed again, this time to blue, red and white.

 Travel Dundee had been a contractor to Scottish Citylink for many years.
 However, shortly after the formation of a joint venture between Citylink and Stagecoach in November 2005, Travel Dundee's services ceased.
 They were reinstated at short notice from 9 January 2006 when extra journeys were added to route M91 from Perth direct to Edinburgh.
 In May 2006, Travel Dundee commenced operating journeys on route M90 Perth - Kinross - Dunfermline - Edinburgh.
 Citylink ceased for the third time in September 2008, as part of a review of coaching activities.

 In November 2007, the National Express Group announced plans to re-brand all of their operations under a new unified National Express identity.
 Travel Dundee was rebranded as National Express Dundee in line with the group's other bus operations in October 2008, with buses taking on a red and white livery.

 On 12 September 2015 National Express Dundee was rebranded as Xplore Dundee, with a green livery resembling that of Dundee Corporation Transport.

 In December 2020 the National Express Group sold the business to McGill's Bus Services.

 Routes

-Xplore Dundee operates a total of 13 mainstream bus routes across the city of Dundee and into neighbouring areas of Angus and Perthshire.
-The company’s routes serve major destinations including Ninewells Hospital, Dundee city centre, Broughty Ferry, Whitfield, Charleston, Menzieshill, and Lochee, providing frequent cross-city connections.
+Xplore Dundee operates a total of fourteen standard city network routes across the City of Dundee (not including short-ending trips [when a service terminates short of its usual destination for the bus to be decommissioned of that particular route]), seven school services in Dundee, two bus services in Aberdeen, and a coach journey that runs from Dundee to Edinburgh.
+The company's routes serve major destinations including Ninewells Hospital, Dundee City Centre, Broughty Ferry, and stretching to the boarders of the city, providing frequent cross-city connections.

-Most services operate on a high-frequency basis within Dundee, particularly along key corridors such as the Perth Road/Blackness Road, Hilltown/Strathmartine Road, and Arbroath Road.
+Most services operate on a high-frequency basis within Dundee, particularly along key corridors such as Perth Road, Blackness Road, Hilltown, Strathmartine Road, and Arbroath Road.

-In addition to its standard city network, Xplore Dundee operates a number of school and college services, as well as dedicated routes to major employers and retail sites.
-Some services are branded for clarity, with colour coding used on vehicles and timetables to distinguish individual routes.
+All vehicles are branded for clarity, with colour coding used on vehicles and timetables to distinguish individual routes.
+Broughty Ferry routes were blue, service 22 yellow, and service 28 branded.
+This, however, was subsequently removed from its fleet and its livery changed.